 Performing A/B tests can make sure you’re creating the best possible sponsored posts so you can reach your audience in the best way possible.
 With an A/B test, half of your audience is shown one version of an ad, and the other half is shown another version.
 This can be a great way to test different copies, images, or even kinds of ads.

-When you A/B test, you can easily compare two versions of the same ad to see which resonates with your audience better.
+When you take the A/B test, you can easily compare two versions of the same ad to see which resonates better with your audience.
 Then, you can take this data and implement it as you create new ads so you can make sure you’re using your ad spend to create a high ROI.

 Within your Instagram ads manager, you can test various types of sponsored posts.
 Whether you’re doing a traditional feed photo or video ad, carousel or dynamic ads, or a story ad, you can test and compare results.
 You can also test different images or copy sets to find the best messaging for your audience.